 3. B2B aggregator platforms are stepping in to offer a comprehensive availability of a large number of products

-Currently, kirana stores are challenged in managing supply
+Currently, kirana stores are challenged in managing the supply

 - With a single brand distributor, Kiranas often need to buy products they don’t want in exchange for getting stock of pull products.

 - Kiranas can order products from a company only when their salesman visits them either twice a week, once a week, fortnightly or even monthly.
-This often causes loss of customers who prefer to move to the next outlet to get their favorite products.
+This often causes a loss of customers who prefer to move to the next outlet to get their favourite products.

 So while the future’s evolving, one thing that’s certain is that distribution in the current form is going to be as extinct in this decade as maybe this…

 And like in all evolution, information and technology will have a very big role to play.